the-ema/git-example/README.md

     GitHub repo is downloaded on your local computer.

     </details>
+* I make change for this file.
+* test test
 * Open the folder in Visual Studio Code
 * Make a change in a file.
 * Run through the steps ( status, diff, add, commit, push )